Safer Conception for Women Study – Understanding use of Periconception PrEP: The ZINK Study “Protect yourself before pregnancy”

 The WHO estimates that every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.
 Preterm birth is a global problem but more than 60% of preterm births occur in Africa and South Asia.
 Preterm birth complications are the leading cause of death among children under 5 years of age, responsible for nearly 1 million deaths in 2013.
 The SMART Diaphragm was developed to detect early signs of preterm birth.
 This study is being conducted to find out whether the SMART Diaphragm can predict preterm birth earlier than any of our current methods.
 The SMART Diaphragm may be used in the future to monitor pregnancies for early signs of preterm birth.
 This would allow doctors to provide earlier treatment with better chances of delaying or preventing the preterm birth.

-Formative research will be conducted in Durban and Kenya to determine views and opinions of the device.
+Formative research was conducted in Durban and Kenya to determine views and opinions of the device.
 This will be followed by a clinical phase which will test the device itself.

 University of California- San Francisco (UCSF), Bill and Melinda gates Foundation